A Quaker Vision of Peace

 Edward Hicks’ Home in Newtown:

-Edward Hicks built this sandstone house in Newtown, Bucks Couty, in 1821.
-Image source: Lee J. Stoltzfus
+Edward Hicks built this sandstone house in Newtown, Bucks County, in 1821.
+Image source: Lee J. Stoltzfus.

-Hicks set up his sign-painting shop in his adjoining carriage house.
-Local businessmen soon came regularly to the shop to commission signs.
-He lived in Newtown until his death in 1849 and was buried in the Friends graveyard.
+Hicks set up his sign-painting shop in his carriage house, where local customers soon came regularly to commission signs.
+Hicks lived in Newtown until his death in 1849 and was buried in the Friends graveyard.

 In Hicks’ Peaceable Kingdoms: